Background pattern

 Use the syringe contained in this format for correct dosing.

-If you take more Metalgialthan you should:
+If you take more Metalgial than you should:

-If you forgot to take Metalgial:
+If you forget to take Metalgial:

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible adverse effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause adverse effects, although not all people experience them.

 Stop using Metalgial and contact a doctor immediately if you experience any of the following symptoms: